Table Of Contents

 Money laundering and tax evasion are the two common crimes that come to mind.
 Yet, it is not that simple.
 Bitcoin, for example, is not a viable choice for conducting illegal business online, since the forensic record-keeping of the Bitcoin blockchain has helped authorities arrest and prosecute criminals in the past.
 The pseudo-anonymous nature of transactions means there is enough information for law enforcement authorities to trace payment flows.

-For all these disadvantages, cryptocurrency advocates swear by the system, countering concerns by listing yet more unconsidered benefits such as providing protection for whistleblowers or activists living under repressive regimes
+Despite these disadvantages, cryptocurrency advocates defend the system by pointing to benefits such as protecting whistleblowers and activists living under repressive regimes.

 Part of crypto becoming mainstream will involve closing the loopholes that admittedly come with the secrecy of the system.
 Already, countries like the UK are starting to define financial crimes related to crypto and are debating ways to close these gaps.